PHeonix25/PHeonix25.github.io/_posts/2018-12-31-Wow-what-a-year.md

 - Follow your curiosity, talk to more people, try things, tell your story
 - Look for where your personal voice and commercial opportunity meet
 - What is the "from... to..." you want to create?
-- Take a long-erm view of the change you want to make.
+- Take a long-term view of the change you want to make.
 How does this change the way you do things?
 - Beauty and fun is often in the little things

 ...and there's one more that really stood out to me: